G-Core/product-documentation/documentation/cloud/virtual-instances/monitor-load-and-performance-of-your-instance.md

 [<img src="https://assets.gcore.pro/docs/cloud/virtual-instances/monitor-load-and-performance-of-your-instance/mceclip3.png" alt="mceclip3.png">](https://assets.gcore.pro/docs/cloud/virtual-instances/monitor-load-and-performance-of-your-instance/mceclip3.png)

 CPU Utilization can exceed 100%.
-This means that the instance used more physical resources than provided for by the tariff at a particular moment.
-This usually happens during the creation of the instance.
+This means that the Virtual Machine used more physical resources than provided for by the tariff at a particular moment.
+This usually happens during the creation of the VM.
 This is normal and does not affect payment.

 2\.
-RAM Utilization is the amount of RAM that the instance uses to perform tasks.
+RAM Utilization is the amount of RAM that the Virtual Machine uses to perform tasks.
 Measured in percentages, 100% means a full load of RAM.

 [<img src="https://assets.gcore.pro/docs/cloud/virtual-instances/monitor-load-and-performance-of-your-instance/mceclip4.png" alt="mceclip4.png">](https://assets.gcore.pro/docs/cloud/virtual-instances/monitor-load-and-performance-of-your-instance/mceclip4.png)